-The Intelligent Vehicles section at the TU Delft, the Netherlands, invites applications for a fully a funded Post-Doctoral research position for the project “Safe interaction of automated vehicles with vulnerable road users” (SafeVRU).
+The Intelligent Vehicles section at TU Delft (The Netherlands) invites applications for a fully a funded Post-Doctoral Researcher position in the project “Safe interaction of automated vehicles with Vulnerable Road Users (SafeVRU)”.

 Requirements Applicants preferably have (or will soon obtain) a PhD degree related to Control Theory, Mechanical/Electrical Engineering, or Applied Mathematics.